Skip to content

 flatten

-The flatten function takes a nested mapping structure and converts it into a single-level dictionary by flattening the keys into tuples.
+The flatten function takes a nested tree structure (dicts and lists) and converts it into a single-level dictionary.
+The key path formatting can be customized using the key_format parameter with the KeyFormat enum:

 Example